Admittedly planning a wedding during COVID has become all the more challenging when the pandemic doesn’t seem to want to go away.

 While it is extremely difficult to predict into the future, the best way forward is to understand the risks and plan for them accordingly.

-Here are our 6 top things to consider or include when planning your 2021-2022 wedding during COVID:
+Here are our 6 essentials to consider when planning a wedding during COVID:

 - Be flexible with wedding dates and guest numbers